gem-pasteur/macsyfinder/doc/source/user_guide/FAQ.rst

  :code:`macsyfinder -h`

-The minimal command line, to search all systems with models from the "TFF-SF" set of models:
+The minimal command line, to search all systems with models from the "TFF-SF" set of models (installed with `macsydata`):

  :code:`macsyfinder --db-type ordered_replicon --sequence-db genome.fasta --models TFF-SF all`